How Europe Underdeveloped Africa: Background

 Rodney was a Marxist scholar and activist from Guyana, educated at the University of the West Indies and the School of Oriental and African Studies (SOAS), University of London.
 His work was grounded in both historical research and his political commitment to Pan-Africanism, Black liberation, and anti-imperialism.
 First published in London by Bogle-L'Ouverture Publications in 1972 (in partnership with Tanzanian Publishing House), the book shaped the study of Africa in many disciplines.
 Rodney wrote the text while lecturing in Tanzania at the University of Dar es Salaam, during the presidency of Julius Nyerere.
 Tanzanian scholar Karim F Hirji has described the work as, "no doubt the 20th century's most important and influential book on African history."

 Synopsis

-Rodney argues that to fully appreciate and understand the effect of European exploitation on Africa, four distinct issues need to be addressed: a reconstruction of pre-European Africa's developmental condition, that of pre-expansionist Europe, and their contributions to each other's present condition, developed or otherwise.
+Rodney says that to fully appreciate and understand the effect of European exploitation on Africa, four distinct issues need to be addressed: a reconstruction of pre-European Africa's developmental condition, that of pre-expansionist Europe, and their contributions to each other's present condition, developed or otherwise.
 After an introductory chapter in which he definitionally discusses development, underdevelopment, and associated terminologies in their historical and contemporary contexts, he devotes a chapter to each of these four issues.
 He concludes the book with a chapter critiquing arguments that promote the "supposed benefit of colonialism".
 In this chapter, he also explains the means through which colonialism is linked to Africa's present underdevelopment.